ShirishaMenda/TASK5/README.md

 npm run build

 STEP 3: Create a .dockerignore File

-Create a file named .dockerignore in the root of your project.
-Add the files and folders that should not be copied into the Docker image, such as:
+Create a .dockerignore file in the root of your project and add entries that should not be included in the Docker image, such as:

 node_modules
 .git